rtoengi/deep-neural-network-tuning-tutorials/README.md

-A collection of simple python scripts examining the numerous hyperparameters of deep neural network.
+A collection of simple python scripts examining the numerous hyperparameters of deep neural networks.
 The tutorials are self-contained exploring one aspect at a time of how to tune deep neural networks to get better learning, generalization and prediction performance.